jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 == Knowledge graph <sec-knowledge-graph>

-`ShadeWatcher` uses machine learning (ML) methods that work on a knowledge graph (KG) as input.
+`ShadeWatcher` gives a knowledge graph (KG) as an input to the machine learning methods.
 The KG represents data and dependencies with context-specific entities and their interactions @knowledge-graphs-2022.
-To achieve this, the authors of `ShadeWatcher` combined the PG with the CG, which was possible due to their similar structure (see @eq-graph-provenance and @eq-graph-context).
+The authors of `ShadeWatcher` retrieve this representation by combining the PG and CG.
+One can union the two graphs due to their similar structure (see @eq-graph-provenance and @eq-graph-context).
 The PG provides the system's topological structure, while the CG provides system behaviour @watson-2021.

 $
 cal(G)_K &= cal(G)_P union cal(G)_C
 $ <eq-graph-knowledge>